 One minute you’re driving through lush countryside, the next, you’re staring out to sea from the coastal village(s) of Mission Beach.

 If you managed to get here before nightfall, make the most of dusk with a sunset walk along the beach (which one is up to you because you legit can’t go wrong).

-Tonight, dinner takes the form of tapas, sliders and ice-cold frothys at the Garage Bar and Grill, who have just added ANOTHER bar to their digs, this one catering to craft beer lovers.
+Tonight, dinner takes the form of tapas, sliders and ice-cold frothys at The Garage Bar and Grill.
+Craft beer lovers?
+Come on down.

 6:30AM: Take me to the Spirit of the Rainforest